-Medicare Advantage Organization - Medicare Advantage Plans are run by private companies.
-They give you more options, and sometimes, extra benefits.
-These plans are still part of the Medicare program and are also called "Part C." They provide all your Part A (Hospital) and Part B (Medical) coverage.
-Some may also provide Part D (Prescription Drug) coverage.
+Medicare Advantage Organization - A private company that runs Medicare Advantage Plans to offer members more options, and sometimes extra benefits.
+Medicare Advantage Plans are also called "Part C." They provide all your Part A (Hospital) and Part B (Medical) coverage, and some may also provide Part D (prescription drug) coverage.